-- Acetadote[®] (acetylcysteine) Injection, for the treatment of acetaminophen poisoning; - Caldolor[®] (ibuprofen) Injection, for the treatment of pain and fever; - Kristalose® (lactulose) for Oral Solution, a prescription laxative, for the treatment of chronic and acute constipation; - Omeclamox®-Pak, (omeprazole, clarithromycin, amoxicillin) for the treatment of Helicobacter pylori (H. pylori) infection and related duodenal ulcer disease; - Vaprisol® (conivaptan) Injection, to raise serum sodium levels in hospitalized patients with euvolemic and hypervolemic hyponatremia; - Vibativ® (telavancin) Injection, for the treatment of certain serious bacterial infections including hospital-acquired and ventilator-associated bacterial pneumonia, as well as complicated skin and skin structure infections; and - RediTrex[TM] (methotrexate) Injection, for the treatment of active rheumatoid, juvenile idiopathic and severe psoriatic arthritis, as well as disabling psoriasis.
+- Acetadote® (acetylcysteine) Injection, for the treatment of acetaminophen poisoning; - Caldolor[®] (ibuprofen) Injection, for the treatment of pain and fever; - Kristalose® (lactulose) for Oral Solution, a prescription laxative, for the treatment of chronic and acute constipation; - Omeclamox®-Pak, (omeprazole, clarithromycin, amoxicillin) for the treatment of Helicobacter pylori (H. pylori) infection and related duodenal ulcer disease; - Vaprisol[®] (conivaptan) Injection, to raise serum sodium levels in hospitalized patients with euvolemic and hypervolemic hyponatremia; - Vibativ® (telavancin) Injection, for the treatment of certain serious bacterial infections including hospital-acquired and ventilator-associated bacterial pneumonia, as well as complicated skin and skin structure infections; and - RediTrex® (methotrexate) Injection, for the treatment of active rheumatoid, juvenile idiopathic and severe psoriatic arthritis, as well as disabling psoriasis.

-Additionally, we have Phase II clinical programs underway evaluating our ifetroban product candidates in patients with cardiomyopathy associated with Duchenne Muscular Dystrophy ("DMD"), Systemic Sclerosis ("SSc"), and Aspirin-Exacerbated Respiratory Disease ("AERD").
-We have also completed Phase II clinical programs with ifetroban in patients with Hepatorenal Syndrome ("HRS") and patients with Portal Hypertension ("PH").
+In addition to these commercial brands, we have Phase II clinical programs underway evaluating our ifetroban product candidates in patients with cardiomyopathy associated with Duchenne Muscular Dystrophy ("DMD"), a degenerative disease, Systemic Sclerosis ("SSc"), a deadly autoimmune condition, and Aspirin-Exacerbated Respiratory Disease ("AERD"), a severe form of asthma.

-The Company has both product development and commercial capabilities and we believe we can leverage our existing infrastructure to support our expected growth.
+Cumberland has built core competencies in both product development and commercial capabilities.
+We have established the capabilities needed to acquire, develop and commercialize branded pharmaceuticals in the U.S. and believe we can leverage this existing infrastructure to support our expected growth.
 Our management team consists of pharmaceutical industry veterans experienced in business development, product development, regulatory, manufacturing, sales, marketing and finance.
-Our business development team identifies, evaluates and negotiates product acquisition, licensing and co-promotion agreements.
+Our business development team identifies, evaluates and negotiates product acquisition, licensing and copromotion agreements.
 Our product development team creates proprietary product formulations, manages our clinical studies, prepares all regulatory submissions and staffs our medical call center.
 Our quality and manufacturing professionals oversee the manufacture, release and shipment of our products.
 Our marketing and sales team is responsible for our commercial activities, and we work closely with our distribution partners to ensure availability and delivery of our products.

 Cumberland's growth strategy involves maximizing the potential of our existing brands, while continuing to build a portfolio of differentiated products.
-We currently feature seven FDA approved products for sale in the United States.
+We currently feature seven FDA products approved for sale in the United States.
 Through our international partners, we are working to bring our medicines to patients in their countries.
 We also look for opportunities to expand our products into additional patient populations through clinical trials, through new presentations, and through our support for select, investigator-initiated studies.
-We also actively pursue opportunities to acquire additional marketed products, as well as late-stage development product candidates in our target medical specialties.
-Our clinical team is developing a pipeline of new product candidates largely to address unmet medical needs.
+We actively pursue opportunities to acquire additional marketed products, as well as late-stage development product candidates in our target medical specialties.
+Our clinical team is developing a pipeline of new product candidates largely to address poorly met and unmet medical needs.

-Furthermore, we are supplementing these activities with the earlier stage drug development at Cumberland Emerging Technologies ("CET"), our majority-owned subsidiary.
+We are supplementing these activities with the earlier stage drug development at Cumberland Emerging Technologies ("CET"), our majority-owned subsidiary.
 CET partners with academic research institutions to identify and progress promising, new product candidates, which Cumberland has the opportunity to further develop and commercialize.